List of Marvel Comics characters: Y: Yandroth

 Although Yandroth is dead, his spirit is still capable of taking possession of a living human's mind.
 Taking the form of a vagrant, he is discovered by Patsy Walker.
 Seemingly an innocent, she rescues him, allowing him to regain his strength and capture her.
 He becomes a nihilist and crafts a plan to end the world.
 He summons monsters from all over like Negative Zone Borers, Mindless Ones, Toad Men, Dark-Crawler, Quasimodo, Warlord Kaa and his Shadow Warriors, Living Erasers, Gorgilla, Vi-Locks, and the Lizard Men of Tok.
 This attack involved many superhero teams.
 Most of the New York-based heroes are tied up confronting destructive, mindless monstrosities.
 Alpha Flight is attacked by Warlord Kaa and his Shadow Warriors.
 Yandroth causes a group of Living Erasers to appear in the Tokyo Headquarters of Big Hero 6.
-Lizard Men from Tok attack the island nation of Genosha.
+The Lizard Men from Tok attack the island nation of Genosha.
 Gorgilla subdues the Avengers by dropping a building on them.
 It turns out he is utilizing the captured form of Gaea, the spirit of the Earth, to summon the monsters.
 Patsy, who had escaped and learned this, tells the Defenders, who were currently comprising Namor, Hulk, Doctor Strange, and Silver Surfer.
 The superheroes battles Yandroth has caused has given him enough power to summon the Ravagers of Creation.
 Four elemental creatures confront the Defenders, who are unable to stop them individually.
 They attack the Stone creature, disabling the spell needed to destroy the world.
 This frees Gaea and kills Yandroth.
 In his dying breath as the Hulk and Namor fight, he realizes the Defenders hate each other.
 Yandroth uses his powers to curse the four original members so that they must come and work together in times of a severe crisis.
 This involves uncontrollable teleportation, affecting all four of the heroes.
 Yandroth's curse caused the Defenders to work together against a plot by Lorelei and Pluto.
 The curse that Yandroth placed on the four original members of the Defenders was also tied to Yann and adding into Yandroth's powers.